pcgeek86/azure-powershell-extensions/README.md

 # Installation

-**IMPORTANT**: The `AzureExt` module has a dependency on the `TabExpansion++` PowerShell module, developed by Jason Shirk.
+**IMPORTANT**: The `AzureExt` module has a dependency on the `Register-ArgumentCompleter` command, which is available in PowerShell version 5.0.
 Please see the "Argument Completers" heading below for more information.

 The Azure PowerShell Extensions module is being developed and tested against PowerShell 5.0 on Windows 10 Enterprise RTM (Build 10240).
 PowerShell 5.0 introduces the centralized [PowerShell Gallery](http://powershellgallery.com), which is exposed via the built-in `PowerShellGet` module.